Fritz Ritterbusch

 Fritz Ritterbusch (11 January 1894 – 14 May 1946) was a Nazi SS-Haupftsturmführer, a member of the crew of the Hinzert concentration camp, Lublin and Gross-Rosen and others.
-He was a commander of the Trautenau-Parschnitz camp.
+As head of the SS-Kommando Trautenau, he was the commandant of a network of seven camps around Trautenau-Parschnitz.

 Family

 He was born in Zschakau (now Beilrode) near Torgau, Germany, a professional civil servant.
 His father Hermann Ritterbusch was a brickworks master from Zschakau.
 His brother Paul Ritterbusch was a NS-science functionary, his brother Willi Ritterbusch was general commissioner of the Netherlands 1943–1945.

 Nazi military career

 He participated in World War I, serving in the 153rd and 264th Infantry Regiment.
 He was a member of the Sturmabteilung, NSDAP on 25 January 1925 (Member No. 6,317) and SS from 1931 (Registration No. 9,107).